jrbenson/dynamic-vector-graphics/doc/svg-syntax.md

 The style annotations are used to change attributes such as alpha and color of elements dynamically based on data values.

-#### **Scale**

-The scale annotations are used to change the size of elements dynamically based on numeric data values.

-`{{…,alpha/a:COLUMN,…}}`<br/>
-The alpha transform adjusts the alpha of the element so that it is at 100% (fully opaque) when `COLUMN` is at its maximum value and 0% (fully transparent) when `COLUMN` is at its minimum value.

-### Style

-The style annotations are used to change attributes such as alpha and color of elements dynamically based on data values.

 #### **Alpha**

 The alpha annotation is used to change the transparency of elements dynamically based on numeric data values.